 We expect that our sources of revenues will be through payments arising from our license agreements with Commave and KVK, our consulting agreement with Corium and through other consulting arrangements and any other future arrangements we might enter into related to one of our other product candidates.
-To date, we have generated revenue from the KP415 License Agreement in the form of the non-refundable upfront payment of \$10.0 million, of which we paid Aquestive \$1.0 million as a royalty payment, a regulatory milestone payment of \$5.0 million following the FDA's acceptance of the AZSTARYS NDA, of which we paid Aquestive \$0.5 million as a royalty payment, a regulatory milestone payment of \$10.0 million following the FDA's approval of the AZSTARYS NDA, of which we paid Aquestive \$1.0 million, a regulatory milestone payment of \$10.0 million following the U.S. Drug Enforcement Administration's, or DEA, scheduling determination of SDX, of which we paid Aquestive \$1.0 million, royalties on product sales, reimbursement of out-of-pocket third-party research and development costs and payments related to the performance of consulting services as well as reimbursement of out-of-pocket third-party costs associated with those services.
+To date, we have generated revenue from the KP415 License Agreement in the form of the non-refundable upfront payment of \$10.0 million, of which we paid Aquestive \$1.0 million as a royalty payment, a regulatory milestone payment of \$5.0 million following the FDA's acceptance of the AZSTARYS NDA, of which we paid Aquestive \$0.5 million as a royalty payment, a regulatory milestone payment of \$10.0 million following the FDA's approval of the AZSTARYS NDA, of which we paid Aquestive \$1.0 million, a regulatory milestone payment of \$10.0 million following the U.S. Drug Enforcement Administration's, or DEA, scheduling determination of SDX, of which we paid Aquestive \$1.0 million, royalties on product sales, reimbursement of out-of-pocket third-party research and development costs and payments related to the performance of consulting services.
+In addition, we have generated revenue under the Corium Consulting Agreement and other consulting arrangements for the performance of consulting services as well as reimbursement of out-of-pocket third-party costs associated with those services.